-- 2. Move THERMOSTAT switch from Off to Heat and press the Temp Selector button (Up/ Down arrows) until the desired temperature is shown in the display. - 3.
-Furnace fan should start to blow immediately after setting the thermostat. - 4.
-After about 30 seconds, the furnace burner should light. - 5.
-The furnace should now cycle off and on automatically as the thermostat demands just like a household furnace. - NOTE: If heat does not come out of the heat ducts after a minute or so the burner is not lit.
+- 3. Furnace fan should start to blow immediately after setting the Thermostat. - 4.
+After approximately 30 seconds, the Furnace burner should light. - 5.
+The Furnace should now cycle off and on automatically as the Thermostat demands just like a household furnace.

+If heat does not come out of the heat ducts after a minute or so, the burner is not lit.

-Turn thermostat off for 3-5 minutes, check to be sure propane gas tank valve is open and tank is not empty, then try steps 2-4 again.
+Turn Thermostat OFF for 3-5 minutes, ensure Propane Gas Tank valve is open and tank is not empty, and repeat Steps 2 through 4.

-If the furnace will not light after three attempts, go to Shut Down steps and contact your dealer or a local RV service center for repair.
+If the Furnace will not light after three attempts, follow "Shut Down" steps and contact your dealer or a local RV service center for repair.